Top of page

 You have G-CSF as an injection just underneath your skin (a subcutaneous injection) or through a drip into a vein (an intravenous infusion).

-• You have short-acting G-CSF once a day.
+Short-acting G-CSF is given once a day.
 You usually have your first dose 1 to 3 days after your chemotherapy.
 You then have a dose every day until your neutrophil count recovers.
 This usually takes 5 to 7 days, although it can be longer.
 If you are having G-CSF before a stem cell transplant, you usually have your first dose 4 to 6 days before your stem cells are going to be collected.

-• You usually have long-acting G-CSF as a single dose the day after your chemotherapy.
+Long-acting G-CSF is usually given as a single dose the day after your chemotherapy.

 Side effects of G-CSF